 - a.
-Work in partnership with local office volunteers to plan and deliver professional development opportunities in alignment with ACA return on investment (ROI) and professional development goals - b.
-Support all aspects of event content planning and management - c.
-Work in conjunction with the ACA director of research to conduct educational and/or membership needs assessments and evaluations
+Work in partnership with local office volunteers to plan and deliver professional development opportunities in alignment with ACA return on investment (ROI) and professional development goals. - b.
+Support all aspects of event content planning and management. - c.
+Work in conjunction with the ACA research team to conduct educational and/or membership needs assessments and evaluations.